Chanel West Coast Shows Off Her Sexy & Wild Side In Leather Bra & Skirt On Instagram

 Chanel West Coast shared a new Instagram photo of herself that showed off her sexy and wild side.
 While her outfits are usually very glitzy and glam, she wore her version of a cowgirl’s outfit.
 It included a black bra with stars-and-circle studs, which she wore under a leather vest with long tassels that fell below her leather miniskirt.
 Chanel accessorized with a multi-chain silver belt, along with oversized drop earrings.
 The rapper wore her hair in a heavy left part with black roots and blond, very pronounced curls.
 She also added a pop of red color with lipstick and nails.
-The photo was only posted two hours ago, but so far as garnered over 28,000 likes.
+The photo was only posted two hours ago, but so far has garnered over 28,000 likes.

 It’s been a busy week for West Coast, as she performed at SXSW and at the Preview Models Fashion Show.
 Chanel performed alongside Don Benjamin and Kid Ink.
 For the show, Chanel rocked a black-and-white outfit while the men popped in bright, neon-colored sweaters and jackets.